 These are just a few of the alternative resources out there when it comes to learning how to code.
 A quick Google search will reveal a whole lot more.
 Make sure that you take advantage of these to get the most out of your programming course!

 Time to Start Learning Code

-It is becoming two very popular pass-times among young people are throughout the world to learn coding and computer programming.
+It is becoming a very popular pass-time among young people are throughout the world to learn coding.
 While coding is increasing in popularity, a lot of people still find the first steps difficult, as learning a new language can be daunting, to begin with.